sanatanisher01/Python-Projects-Intel/README.md

 # QuickNotes

-A simple and efficient note-taking application built with Flask.
+A simple and efficient note-taking application built with Flask

+# Team
+  -@ayushagrawalgla
+  -@DevangMittal23

 ## Features